phev8/video-annotation-tool/README.md

 NOTE: This service is used by the Video Annotation tool to perform the tasks of object tracking as well as the generation of recommendations.
 Follow the instructions for the installations by clcking on the link above.

+Complete the installation for this before proceeding further.

 ### 1. Clone the repository

 This repository serves as a parent module for our client and server implementation.